 These provisions may make more difficult the removal of management and may discourage transactions that otherwise could involve payment of a premium over prevailing market prices for our securities.
-These provisions could also discourage proxy contests and make it more difficult shareholders to elect directors of their choosing and cause us to take corporate actions other than those shareholders may desire, any of which could harm our share price.
+These provisions could also discourage proxy contests and make it more difficult for you and other shareholders to elect directors of your choosing and cause us to take corporate actions other than those you desire, any of which could harm our share price.

-Our largest shareholders and certain members of our management own a significant percentage of our shares of common stock and are able to exert significant control over matters subject to shareholder approval.
+Our largest shareholders and certain members of our management own a significant percentage of our Common Shares and are able to exert significant control over matters subject to shareholder approval.

-Our founder and certain of our largest shareholders hold a significant percentage of our shares of common stock.
+Our founder and certain of our largest shareholders hold a significant percentage of our Common Shares.
 As a result, these holders have the ability to substantially influence us and exert significant control through this ownership position and, in the case of certain holders, service on our Board of Directors.
 For example, these holders may be able to control elections of directors, issuance of equity, including to our employees under equity incentive plans, amendments of our organizational documents, or approval of any merger, amalgamation, sale of assets or other major corporate transaction.
 These holders' interests may not always coincide with our corporate interests or the interests of other shareholders, and it may exercise its voting and other rights in a manner with which you may not agree or that may not be in the best interests of our other shareholders.
 So long as these holders continue to own a significant amount of our equity, they will continue to be able to strongly influence and effectively control our decisions.

-Future sales and issuances of our shares of common stock, including pursuant to our equity incentive and other compensatory plans, will result in additional dilution of the percentage ownership of our shareholders and could cause our share price to fall.
+Future sales and issuances of our Common Shares, including pursuant to our equity incentive and other compensatory plans, will result in additional dilution of the percentage ownership of our shareholders and could cause our share price to fall.

 We may need additional capital in the future to continue our planned operations.
 To the extent we raise additional capital by issuing equity securities, our shareholders may experience substantial dilution.
-We may sell shares of common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
-If we sell shares of common stock, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
+We may sell Common Shares, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
+If we sell Common Shares, convertible securities or other equity diluted by subsequent sales.
 In addition, new investors could gain rights superior to our existing shareholders.

 Pursuant to SpringBig Holdings, Inc. 2022 Long-Term Incentive Plan (the "Incentive Plan"), we are authorized to grant options and other share-based awards to our employees, directors and consultants.
-The number of shares of our common stock initially reserved for issuance under the Incentive Plan was 1,525,175, but we may seek shareholder approval to increase this amount from time to time.
+The number of shares of our Common Stock initially reserved for issuance under the Incentive Plan was 1,525,175, which equaled the amount of shares of our Common Stock equal to 5% of the sum of (i) the number of shares of our Common Stock outstanding as of the Closing and (ii) the number of shares of our Common Stock underlying stock options issued under the SpringBig, Inc. 2017 Equity Incentive Plan (as amended and restated) that are outstanding as of the Closing.
 Shares subject to stock awards granted under the Incentive Plan that expire or terminate without being exercised in full, or that are paid out in cash rather than in shares, will not reduce the number of shares available for issuance under the Incentive Plan.